Dia7/Google-Developer-Scholarship-Front-End-Web-Dev/JavaScript/Arrays/07-Quiz- Another Type of Loop/README.md

 Remember that the "Test Run" button will display any logged content, so feel free to use console.log() to test your code.

 <h4>Your Code:</h4>
-💥 Quiz Update!

-Based on student feedback, we've completely updated this quiz (on June 29th).
-If you've already completed this quiz, your previous solution will now be incorrect.
-Please feel free to take the quiz again if you'd like. 😀